 Defining your target customers will give you better insight into how well your software is responding to your users when you start to iterate on the user experience.
 But, as Zendesk’s Senior Product Manager, John Cutler, puts it: “You can’t assume the user and the customer are the same person.”

 The customer, or buyer, makes the purchasing decisions, whereas the user will actively be using your software.
 Making this distinction is key to successful feature adoption.

 In order to create features that respond to your users’ problems, you first need to identify who will be engaging with your software.
 UX research will help you define the characteristics, behavior and goals of your target user.
-You can then create a series of user personas (there is usually more than one) with a user persona template.
+You can then create a series of user personas (there is usually more than one).

 4— Improve feature discoverability with a sound onboarding education